 This results in the diagram

-which is the It\^{o} correction in the decomposition~\eqref{eq:diagram_Ito} and coincides with the mean, $\Loop=\mbE(\ti\nabla\Phi_{\ti}$).
+which is the It\^{o} correction in the decomposition~\eqref{eq:diagram_Ito} and coincides with the mean, $\Loop=\mbE[\ti\nabla\Phi_{\ti}]$.
 Diagrams carrying contractions are often called \emph{Wick contractions} after~\cite{wick_50}, see~\cite{gubinelli_perkowski_17} for more details.

-Depending on $\srdet$, $\Loop$ may be infinite.
-Hence, we consider the \emph{renormalized model}, where we only keep the first term $\Cherry{10}$ of the decomposition~\eqref{eq:diagram_Ito} to define $\ty$.
+Depending on $\het$, $\Loop$ may be infinite.
+Hence, we consider the \emph{renormalised enhancement}, where we only keep the first term $\Cherry{10}$ of the decomposition~\eqref{eq:diagram_Ito} to define $\ty$.
 Formally, this is equivalent to subtracting the mean as a counterterm,

-This identity can be made rigorous with suitable regularization and limit procedures, see the discussion of the canonical model at the end of this section.
+This identity can be made rigorous with suitable regularization and limiting procedures, see the discussion of the canonical enhancement at the end of this section.

-Another source of Lebesgue integrals are concatenations of the $\mcI$ operation.
+Another source of Lebesgue integrals is the concatenation of the $\mcI$ operation.
 We obtain arrows pointing at other arrows, connected through a vertex $ \,$.
-We multiply their multipliers and make sure to respect the Kirchhoff rule.
-The multiplier of the incoming arrow will be determined by a tuple of internal variables $(u_k,\om_k,j_k)$ at the connecting vertex.
+We multiply their integrands and make sure to respect the Kirchhoff rule.
+The multiplier of the incoming arrow will be determined by a tuple of dummy variables $(u_k,\om_k,j_k)$ at the connecting vertex.
 For example, $\vdiv\mcI[\nabla\Phi_{\ti}]$ can be expressed as

-The renormalised stochastic object $\ty=\vdiv\mcI[\ti\nabla\Phi_{\ti}]-\mbE(\vdiv\mcI[\ti\nabla\Phi_{\ti}])$ can then be expressed as
+The renormalised stochastic object $\ty=\vdiv\mcI[\ti\nabla\Phi_{\ti}]-\mbE[\vdiv\mcI[\ti\nabla\Phi_{\ti}]]$ can then be expressed as

 In fact, we will not construct $\Cherry{10}$ in itself.
 As we will see in Lemma~\ref{lem:existence_ypsilon}, $\ty$ can be constructed as a continuous function in time that takes values in a space of distributions.
-On the other hand, we do not expect $\Cherry{10}$ to admit pointwise-in-time values.
-Instead, we expect it to exist as a proper space-time distribution.
-This resembles the situation discussed in~\cite[pp.~23--24 \& pp.~32--33]{mourrat_weber_xu_16} and~\cite{catellier_chouk_18,hairer_matetski_18}.
+On the other hand, we do not expect $\Cherry{10}$ to admit pointwise-in-time values; instead we expect it to exist as a proper space-time distribution, which resembles the situation discussed in~\cite[pp.~23--24 \& pp.~32--33]{mourrat_weber_xu_16} and~\cite{catellier_chouk_18,hairer_matetski_18}.

 A particular variant of the root $ $ is the vertex $ $ which arises through applications of the resonant product.
 The vertex $ $ relates the frequencies of the arrows that it joins through the $\sim$-relation defined in~\eqref{eq:definition_sim}, see also~\cite[(64)]{mourrat_weber_xu_16}.